 "Youse can fuck off if youse think that I'm going to marry someone's granny," he declared as he headed towards the toilets.

-"The jacks are empty Tim," Clarke joked.
+"The jacks are empty Dick," Clarke joked.

 "There's a smell of semen in them," said Edwards.

 A ray of afternoon sunshine stole through the front window and illuminated a flaky red patch on the far wall.
-Those at the counter watched Richards through a cloud of smoke in pregnant silence.
+Those at the counter watched Timmins through a cloud of smoke in pregnant silence.
 Sometimes he materialized for a second in the sunbeam and then he almost became ethereal as he paced to and fro, in and out of the sunlight with his knuckled fist pressed firmly to his mouth, giving the impression that it was preventing his lowered head from falling onto the dusty floor.

 "I have it," he suddenly shouted.
 "The Mormons!
 The fucking Mormons!"